Lowkh/TDD_Practice_Walkthrough/README.md

     return "Mode: COOL, Temp: 24°C, Fan: AUTO"
 ```

 ## What is GitHub Actions?

 GitHub Actions is GitHub’s built-in automation platform.
-It can automatically run tasks such as tests, builds, linting, packaging, and deployment whenever something happens in your repository, such as a push or a pull request.[^5][^6]
+It can automatically run tasks such as tests, builds, linting, packaging, and deployment whenever something happens in your repository, such as a push or a pull request.

 In this tutorial, GitHub Actions is used as a simple **continuous integration (CI)** tool.
-That means every time code is pushed to GitHub, GitHub automatically runs the test suite and reports whether it passed or failed.[^6][^5]
+That means every time code is pushed to GitHub, GitHub automatically runs the test suite and reports whether it passed or failed.

 Useful terms: